rails/rails/guides/source/testing.md

 Please see [Capybara's documentation](https://github.com/teamcapybara/capybara#setup) for additional settings.

-### Screenshot Helper

-The [`ScreenshotHelper`](https://api.rubyonrails.org/v5.1.7/classes/ActionDispatch/SystemTesting/TestHelpers/ScreenshotHelper.html) is a helper designed to capture screenshots of your tests.
-This can be helpful for viewing the browser at the point a test failed, or to view screenshots later for debugging.

-Two methods are provided: `take_screenshot` and `take_failed_screenshot`.
-`take_failed_screenshot` is automatically included in `before_teardown` inside Rails.

-The `take_screenshot` helper method can be included anywhere in your tests to take a screenshot of the browser.

 ### Implementing a System Test

 Now we're going to add a system test to our blog application.
 We'll demonstrate